 Work and study in Canada is possible and you have the option to apply for either an on- or off-campus job.

-- You are registered as a full-time student at a Canadian private institution authorised by provincial statute to grant degrees.
+You are registered as a full-time student at a Canadian private institution authorized by provincial statute to grant degrees.

 If you are also interested, the country also offers paid internships that could be suitable for the field of study you have chosen.
 Working and studying in Canada has been made easy.